courtneyl22/techdegree-project3/README.md

 # techdegree-project3
-This is an interactive form.
-My project contains the following:
+The following code is for an interactive form to register to a conference.
+It isn't connected to any backend technologies.

+Technologies used:
+- JavaScript
+- JQuery
+- HTML
+- CSS

 JQuery
 * Project includes jQuery and utilizes it in at least some aspect of the form.